SantiagoRivera92/TimeWizard/README.md

 Open a terminal on the folder containing the script, then run ``python timewizard.py``.
 Once the script is done, you'll have every banlist.

+## I want to add a Time Wizard format to the curated list

+Hit me up on Discord (diamonddudeygo) and I'll be happy to include the format you're trying to play to the curated list.

+If you just want to generate it yourself, the curated lists are on ``static/popular_formats``.
+Just add an item to the list and run the script.

 ## Shoutouts

 [Larikk](https://github.com/Larikk) for fixing a lot of my banlists.